MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/well-architected-framework.md

 ## Reliability

-Everything has the potential to break and data pipelines are no exception.
-Because of this, great architectures are designed with availability and resiliency in mind.
+Everything has the potential to break.
+Data pipelines are no exception.
+So, great architectures are designed with availability and resiliency in mind.
 The key considerations are how quickly you can detect change, and how quickly you can resume operations.

 Your data environment should consider resilient architectures, cross region redundancies, service level, service-level agreements (SLAs), and critical support.
 The existing environment should also include auditing, monitoring, and alerting by using integrated monitoring and a notification framework.